iwan0129/Password-Generator/README.md

 ## Usage

+Start the program.<br>
-Start the program.
-There are checkboxes for the type of symbols you want to include in your Password/SerialKey generation.
-In the Options menu you can set the Password's Length, the SerialKey's Length and Size.
-In the Generator menu you select the type of generation you want(Password/SerialKet).
-Press Generate to make generation
+There are checkboxes for the type of symbols you want to include in your Password/SerialKey generation.<br>
+In the Options menu you can set the Password's Length, the SerialKey's Length and Size.<br>
+In the Generator menu you select the type of generation you want(Password/SerialKet).<br>
+Press Generate to make generation.<br>

 ## Roadmap